opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ## Does OpenProject comply with GDPR?

+Yes.
 The protection of personal data is for OpenProject more than just a legal requirement.
 We are highly committed to data security and privacy.
 We are a company based in Berlin, the European Union, and the awareness and importance for data security and privacy actions have always been a major topic for us.
 OpenProject complies with GDPR and we handle our customer’s data with care.
 Get more detailed information [here](https://www.openproject.org/security-and-privacy/).

 ## Is the Enterprise cloud certified?